gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * If none of the steps outlined above resolve the circularity, use a more permissive elaboration model, in the following order:

-  - Use the pre-20.x legacy elaboration order model, with binder switch :switch:`-H`.
+  - Use the pre-20.x legacy elaboration-order model, with binder switch :switch:`-H`.

   - Use both pre-18.x and pre-20.x legacy elaboration models, with compiler